 EARLY LIFE:

-Roxanne Marie Isadore was born on October 14, 1982 in High Prairie, Alberta.
-Her mother, Dorothy Blue, was 17 years old at the time and was already raising her other daughter, 2-year-old Nicole.
+Roxanne Marie Isadore was born on October 14, 1982, in High Prairie, Alberta.
+Her mother, Dorothy Blue, was 17 years old at the time and was already raising her other daughter, two-year-old Nicole.
 Following Roxanne’s birth, Dorothy gave birth to two more girls, Nicole and Rollanda.
-The family are members of the Driftpile Cree Nation, which runs along the shore of Lesser Slave Lake, several hours north of Edmonton.
+The family are members from the Driftpile Cree Nation, which runs along the shore of Lesser Slave Lake, several hours north of Edmonton.

-Following a trip to Prince Rupert, British Columbia when she was five years old, Roxanne was taken to a hospital in Valleyview, where it was learnt she’d been molested.
+Following a trip to Prince Rupert, British Columbia, when she was five years old, Roxanne was taken to a hospital in Valleyview, where it was learnt she’d been molested.
 This caused her to have nightmares, for which she received counselling.
-While they eventually stopped, it was decided she would return to British Columbia to live permanently with her mother.
-Following the move, she is said to have become a “joyful little girl”.
+Her dreams eventually stopped, and it was decided she’d return to British Columbia to live permanently with her mother.
+Following the move, she was said to have become a “joyful little girl”.

-As she entered adolescence, Roxanne tried to kill herself twice.
-The second time occurred while she was under the care of child welfare.
-She’d tried to stab herself because her case workers were telling her she was “crazy”.
+As she entered adolescence, Roxanne tried to take her own life twice.
+The second time occurred while she was under the care of child welfare; she’d tried to stab herself because her case workers were telling her she was “crazy”.

 DISAPPEARANCE: